 What is HVACR?

 HVACR stands for Heating, Ventilation, Air Conditioning and Refrigeration.

-In some parts of the world, the installation of central heating in a home is essential for health, safety and comfort.
-It is also the job of a central heating system to maintain the proper level of fresh air humidity in a home.
-In modern home there are furnaces that use a variety of fuels and heat sources.
+One of the most common HVACR tasks is to install central heating in a home.
+Naturally, colder air will try to move to places where warmer air is located.
+This is the job of a heating unit.
+To warm the air naturally entering a home.
+Heating units can have a variety of different fuels such as gas, heating oil, or electricity.
 As with any mechanical equipment, heating units must be regularly serviced.
 This requires an HVACR technician to visit a home or business every so often to ensure that filters are replaced, and other critical components are still working properly.

 Without proper ventilation in a home, business or other building, the air will quickly become stagnant and the space will likely get far too cold in the winter and far too hot in the summer.
 HVACR technicians work to ensure that all buildings are properly ventilated without compromising what is called the “building envelope.”
 The building envelope is described as a buildings ability to keep in warm air when someone wants it to be warm and also keep in cool air when someone wants it to be cool.
 Without proper ventilation, both of these tasks are made much harder.